Callum-OP/Piano-Teacher/README.md

 # How to run
-Visit the site on https://callum-op.github.io/Piano-Teacher/ If you have a touchscreen on a large screened device you can play the piano on screen.
+Visit the site on https://callum-op.github.io/Piano-Teacher/ alternatively use the version on itch.io on https://callum-op.itch.io/piano-teacher If you have a touchscreen on a large screened device you can play the piano on screen.
 There is an autoplay feature that will visually show how to play sheet music.
 Select from a list of preset music or upload a MIDI file, alternatively enter the notes directly into the input in letter format (A1, As3+B4, etc), then click to start autoplay.